stwykd/hask/do.md

   name <- hGetLine h
   hPutStrLn h $ "Hi, " ++ name
   ```
-Greeting task requires some impure (non-functional) actions
+Greeting task requires some impure (non-functional) actions.
-  Reading and writing a file handle
+  Reading and writing a file handle.
 A do block lets you sequence IO actions.
 In a do block:
-  <- notation assigns a variable name to stand for the returned value
+  <- notation assigns a variable name to stand for the returned value.
-  <- can be used with any action except the last
+  <- can be used with any action except the last.
-  action - executes action and discards the result, or returns it if at end of block
+  action - executes action and discards the result, or returns it if at end of block.

-GHCI input is like do block (i.e., can use <-, need let for bindings)
+GHCI input is like do block (i.e., can use <-, need let for bindings).

 Running greet
 No * before Main means no access to internal symbols (because compiled), need to say: